 “But everyone has to do it so they should suck it up!”

 This rather ignorant statement assumes that everyone has the same personality makeup.
 They don’t and it’s very unfair to have such an unreliable and standardised test like a job interview structure which, let’s face it only favours a certain personality type who can deal with that particular moment.
-It is however, not in any way a reflection on how well they can do a job.
+It is however, not in any way a reflection on how well they can do a job in a practical sense.

 Make Jobcentres Jobcentres again!